 |Customer Type||Small to Large, Mission-Critical ITSM Implementations|

 |Workflow Design and Flexibility||Yes|

 |Willingness to Recommend||82% (based on customer reviews)|

 |Overall Capability Score||4.4/5.0 (based on customer reviews)|

 Jira Service Management offers all the features of Jira Service Desk along with enhanced ITSM capabilities.
 It allows teams to deliver exceptional service experiences and ensures your customers and employees obtain help promptly.
-Depending on the number of agents you have and the ITSM features you seek, purchase an appropriate Jira Service Management plan.
+Depending on the number of agents you have and the features you seek in an ITSM solution, purchase an appropriate Jira Service Management plan.